Hollannah/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

 ### 9. Twitter Auth
 * b'Write a Javascript script that takes in 3 strings and sends a search request to the Twitter API'
 ## Author
-  * Maryann Unoarumi - Maryann529
+Olaide Olajide Hannah - Hollannah